filamentphp/demo/README.md

 ```

 > **Note**
-> If you get a "Invalid datetime format (1292)" error, this is probably related to the timezone setting of your database.
+> If you get an "Invalid datetime format (1292)" error, this is probably related to the timezone setting of your database.
 > Please see https://dba.stackexchange.com/questions/234270/incorrect-datetime-value-mysql